M-Earl/AWS_SAA_Notes/notes.md

 * Amazon Redshift Spectrum - get data from S3 without importing
 * DynamoDB Accelerator (DAX) is a cache for DynamoDB
 * Enhanced monitoring is a feature of RDS
+* Relational DBs are best for ACID / OLAP
+* Redshift - OLAP, Aurora - OLTP
+* Aurora is a relational DB
 # Route 53
 * A - hostname to IPv4
 * AAAA - hostname to IPv6